zqfang/BioSwift/README.md

 A collection of toy `command-line` tools written in `Swift` for bioinformatic data wrangling.
 Each tool is a subcommand of `biosw`.

+Warning:  Why string parsing in  Swift is so slow ?

 ## Usage:
 ### Command line
 1. Convert GTF to BED format